GIfatahTH/states_rebuilder/states_rebuilder_package/README.md

 )
 ```

 > All onError callbacks expose a refresher.
-It can be use to refresh the error; that is recalling the last  function that caused the error.
+It can be used to refresh the error; that is recalling the last function that caused the error.

 If you want to optimize widget rebuild and prevent some part of the child widget tree from unnecessary rebuilding, use `Child`, `Child2`, `Child3` widget.